The complete guide to corporate travel policies

 Alternative lodging options

-The younger workforce see business travel as an opportunity to explore new places they might not otherwise visit, and this includes the places they stay.
+The younger workforce sees business travel as an opportunity to explore new places they might not otherwise visit, and this includes the places they stay.

-When creating a business travel policy for your startup, remember to keep your business objectives front of mind.
-Make sure that as well as considering your employees’ job satisfaction, you’re also making promises that you can keep and that align with your business goals.
+When creating a business travel policy for your startup, remember to keep your business objectives in mind.
+Make sure that, as well as considering your employees’ job satisfaction, you’re also making promises that you can keep and that align with your business goals.

 If you want to make sure that your business travel policy for your startup covers everything you need, check out our travel policy template to get you started.